UBC-MDS/running_late/doc/analysis.md

 Discussion and Study Design
 ---------------------------

 The overall objective of our study was to investigate the relationship of commute time and average minutes late to class.
-We conducted the survey on MDS students in the 2018-2019 cohort do to data availability, but we considered this a reasonable sample to infer on the UBC population.
+We conducted the survey on MDS students in the 2018-2019 cohort due to data availability, but we considered this a reasonable sample to infer on the UBC population.
 Given the nature of our data and research question, this experiment was conducted as a cross sectional observational study.
-As such, to infer causation it was crucial to gather a lot of evidence and account for all the confounders.
+As such, to infer causation it was crucial to account for all the confounders.
 We did so by developing a survey with many questions in hopes to gather information on several possible confounders.
 After performing EDA and regression analysis only the sleep type was considered a significant confounder in Model 1.
 Our final conclusion in both model 1 and model 2 supported the null hypothesis that there is no relationship between commute time and average minutes late to class.

 Do to our small sample size, we were unable to account for the confounding variables by stratification.
 This is because all the possible levels would result in groups that are too small and unstable for inference.
 Consequently, we modeled our variables in a regression analysis.
 This comes with the assumption of linearity.
-In future studies it would be advisable to collect more data so that we can relax some assumptions and have more certainty around our conclusion.
+In future studies, it would be advisable to collect more data so that we can relax some assumptions and have more certainty around our conclusion.

 Finally, it is important to address a word of caution in our studies generalizability.
 We do not have supporting evidence that the MDS Cohort is a reasonable sample of the entire student body at UBC.
 For instance, it could be argued that undergraduate students behaviours around arriving late to class differs dramatically from the graduate student population.
 This impacts the outreach of our conclusion that commute time does not affect average minutes late.